ShiqiaoZhou/Personal-Website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Artificial Intelligence
+  - N
-  - Computational Linguistics
+  - Deep Learning
   - Information Retrieval

 # Education to show in About widget